Divine Justice – who goes to the New Jerusalem/Lake of fire, and for how long does Hell last?

-Jesus told us that who ever does not believe in him is condemned by default and God’s anger remains on him.
+Jesus told us that whoever does not believe in him is condemned by default and God’s anger remains on him.
 (John 3; 36) So punishment is expected, but how much?
 To set the scene; we are all born with the tendency to selfishness and rebellion against God, and therefore to moral independence.
 However God would not judge someone before they had moral awareness, just as he does not judge the animals.
-Sin is only sin when the individuals has a choice, animals and infant babies cannot exercise moral choice.
+Sin is only sin when the individual has a choice, animals and infant babies cannot exercise moral choice.

 It seems that the more a person is morally aware the more they are held accountable.
 (Luke 12:48 The selfish servants who did not feed the flock) This is why Israel was judged harshly when she sinned in the wilderness, and by the exile to Babylon etc. God treats his people both more graciously and more harshly than other people.
-But God has never enjoyed punishment and warned Israel many times, of the consequences of sin.
+But God has never enjoyed punishment and warned Israel many times of the consequences of sin.
 He gave the Gentile Ninevites 40 days to repent, and even after stating that they would be destroyed he did not destroy because they repented.
-The Jonah story shows us that God is interested in the morality of of non-Jews/Christians; God was satisfied with their repentance and moral change.
+The Jonah story shows us that God is interested in the morality of non-Jews/Christians; God was satisfied with their repentance and moral change.
 Why would God be interested in their moral improvement if they are all going to the lake of fire regardless?

 God’s purpose is to get people to understand, and to be motivated by his own eternal morality, despite how hard life is and despite how they feel.